 Chevrolet Silverado 3500 Recalls

-Under certain conditions, the shift lever position indicator located in the instrument cluster may not illuminate.
-If the indicator does not illuminate, the driver may not know which gear the vehicle is in.
-This could result in the vehicle moving in an unintended direction, increasing the risk of injury or a crash.
+Under certain conditions, the shift indicator located in the instrument panel cluster may not illuminate.
+As a result, the driver may not know which gear the vehicle is in.
+The vehicle may move in an unintended direction, increasing the risk of injury or a crash.

 The bolt attaching the intermediate steering shaft to the steering gear may break.
 This could result in loss of steering ability, increasing the risk of a crash.

 The engine may stall and/or a fuel leak may develop from the fuel rail crossover tube.
 Any fuel leak increases the risk of a fire.

 A problem with the hydro-boost system may reduce braking assist and slightly increase the steering effort while braking.